 The Heidelberg MBA offers two tracks leading to the MBA degree.
 One track in General Management (GM) and one track in General Management plus Entrepreneurship (GM+E).
-The GM track consists of 39 credit hours and the GM+E track consists of 45 credit hours.
-The MBA degree, regardless of track, is designed to be completed in 24 months of part-time study by students entering with all pre-requisites.
+The GM track consists of 36 credit hours and the GM+E track consists of 42 credit hours.
+The MBA degree, regardless of track, is designed to be completed in 24 months of part-time study or 12 months of full-time study by students entering with all prerequisites.